jackbrucesimpson/VisCount/README.md

 # VisCount

 ## Description
 A versatile visualization tool for exploring count data.
+This tool enables you to quickly investigate and visualise relationships within your dataset.

-If you provide this program with a file containing relative count data (such as outut from QIIME), it will generate an interactive plot in the browser that will:
+If you provide this program with a file containing relative count data (such as output from QIIME), it will generate an interactive plot in the browser that will:

 * Compare the abundance of two different count data variables against one another and select which variables to compare interactively
 * Visualise and filter data for up to 3 different factors
-* Zoom in to regions of the plot: the program works out the best scale to use
+* Zoom in to regions of the plot: the program calculates the best scale to use
 * Interactively modify the opacity and size of your datapoints
 * The stroke (line around points) can be interactively thickened to become the main feature of the point
 * Select whether or not you want to log your data and what to replace 0 values with

-This tool enables you to quickly investigate and visualise relationships within your dataset.
+* Download the plot you have customised

 ![image of program in action](images/program_pic.png)

+** Include pictures showing the filter in action **

 ## Paper
 In progress.